Can merchants tell I'm using a virtual card?

 When you make a payment, your card's Bank Identification Number (BIN — the first six to eight digits of your card), indicates the card network (Visa), issuing country, and card type (for example, credit, debit, or prepaid).
 "Virtual" is not a card type and there is no flag in the transaction data that tells a merchant whether a card is virtual or physical, or that it was issued by Halocard specifically.

-Every Halocard uses a unique card number, so merchants never see your real card details, your bank account, or any information beyond what you provide at checkout.
+Every Halocard also has a unique card number, so merchants never see your real card details, your bank account, or any information beyond what you provide at checkout.
 You can also set a custom billing address on each Halocard to keep your personal address private.